benmiller314/whats-the-diff/miller--version-control-and-writing-reflections.md

  the reasons someone might want to insert a whole paragraph in the middle, or take the final sentence of a section and make it the first, are different than the reasons

 It’s an experiment everyone can try: comparing your own early and late drafts, are you operating at sentence-level and below, or do you work bigger-picture?
 Do you reorder and subtract, substitute or add?
 And do your answers change as you study writing and get more focused practice and feedback?

-But it’s not always easy, in the thick of the writing or after pushing through the thicket, to remember what turns you took, or why; sometimes the new versions just replace what you’d done before, whether figuratively in your memory or literally on your hard drive.
-In this essay, I want to make the case for using version control technology to help track and make visible what’s changing in the course of a writing project, so you can then assess how “what changes” has changed in the course of a writing class.